The Upstart BIPOC Writers’ Residency

 Our 2025 jurors are: Chelene Knight, Eddy Boudel Tan, and Billy-Ray Belcourt.

-Applications will open on Monday, August 11.
+- Applications for the 2025 Upstart BIPOC Residency will open on Monday, August 11

 With Thanks:

-The Upstart & Crow inaugural BIPOC Writers’ Residency is made possible thanks to funding from Catalyst Agents
+The Upstart & Crow inaugural BIPOC Writers’ Residency is made possible thanks to funding from Catalyst Agents.

 Catalyst Agents is a multicultural creative agency based in Vancouver, specializing in the premium fashion, beauty, real estate, consumer goods, and travel sectors.
 Founded in 2012 by Florence Leung, the agency was born from a vision to replace tone-deaf marketing with culturally resonant storytelling.
 Our partnership with Upstart & Crow aligns perfectly with our mission—creating platforms for BIPOC writers to share their stories and inspire broader cultural empathy.